 It is easy to imagine that fairies once bathed in its seven pools, as legend has it.
 Springing from the side of Mat Cincang Mountain, the series of waterfalls plunge into seven different pools, in which you can bathe.

-However, be aware that the access to Telaga Tujuh is not super easy.
-It requires a 45min steep climb from the parking lot at the Oriental Village.
+However, be aware that access to Telaga Tujuh is not super easy.
+It requires a 45-minute steep climb from the parking lot at the Oriental Village.
 But once you reach the top, stunning viewpoints await you!

-If you are not up to such a hike, which we understand (no judgment here), then simply look on your right from the cable car on your way up the skybridge.
+If you are not up to such a hike, which we understand (no judgment here), then simply look to your right from the cable car on your way up the sky bridge.
 You will partially see the waterfall.

 4. Next in your itinerary, head north for a stunning Mangrove tour by boat (Kilim Geopark)!